When Engineering Meets Visual Effects

 Insights from Industry Professionals

-Mr. Shankar Natarajan — VFX Industry Expert
+Mr. Shankar Natarajan - Co-founder & CG Supervisor

-A respected figure in the Indian VFX industry, Mr. Shankar Natarajan led an engaging presentation on industry trends, the evolution of visual storytelling, and the opportunities available to technically-minded graduates.
-He addressed how engineering skills — particularly in programming, mathematics, and problem-solving — translate directly into advanced VFX disciplines like procedural effects, pipeline automation, and real-time rendering.
+Mr. Shankar Natarajan led an engaging presentation on industry trends, the evolution of visual storytelling, and the opportunities available to technically-minded graduates.
+He addressed how engineering skills - particularly in programming, mathematics, and problem-solving - translate directly into advanced VFX disciplines like procedural effects, pipeline automation, and real-time rendering.

 Mr. Stalin - Virtual Production Specialist

-Mr. Stalin presented on the rise of Virtual Production — the technology behind blockbuster filmmaking that blends physical sets with real-time digital environments using tools like Unreal Engine.
-For engineering students familiar with simulation and computational modeling, the parallels were immediately clear.
+Mr. Stalin presented on the rise of Virtual Production - the technology behind blockbuster filmmaking that blends physical sets with real-time digital environments using tools like Unreal Engine.
+For engineering students familiar with simulation and computational modelling, the parallels were immediately clear.

 VFX Disciplines Explored